 Most of us have a special someone in our life; some even have more than one special person in their life.
-One of the most important persons’ in our life is our Mother.
+One of the most important persons in our life is our Mother.
 Why?
-There are a multiple of reasons, why our mother is a significant person in our life.
+There are multiple reasons, why our mother is a significant person in our life.

 The Origins, the Current Tradition

-Both deities had exclusive worshiping in their cultures and were considered the “mothers of gods”.
-In the past this celebration had religious origins, today Mothers’ Dayhas transform from a religious idea to a more traditional and commercial idea.
+Both deities had exclusive worship in their cultures and were considered the “mothers of gods”.
+In the past, this celebration had religious origins, today Mothers’ Day has transformed from a religious idea to a more traditional and commercial idea.

 During the Civil War (1861-1865 USA)

-To aid the children understand the events occurring in their surroundings and help families in the community combat childhood diseases and unsanitary conditions; a women took charge and became an activist, her name Ann Maria Reeves Jarvis.
+To aid the children understand the events occurring in their surroundings and help families in the community combat childhood diseases and unsanitary conditions; a woman took charge and became an activist, her name Ann Maria Reeves Jarvis.

 A significant quality that Ann Maria Reeves Jarvis had is her neutrality during the time of war.
-Unlike many of her contemporaneous, Ann Maria Reeves Jarvis provide aid to both Confederate and Union soldiers, she publicly offered prayers for soldiers of both sides and under her guidance, the clubs fed and clothed both Confederate and Union soldiers.
+Unlike many of her contemporaneous, Ann Maria Reeves Jarvis provide aid to both Confederate and Union soldiers, she publicly offered prayers for soldiers of both sides, and under her guidance, the clubs fed and clothed both Confederate and Union soldiers.

 The Celebrations and Traditions

-Mothers’ Day is a holiday celebrated throughout the world; the traditions and time will vary from one area to another, but one thing remains the same; this a especial day to remember the maternal figures that exist in our lives.
+Mothers’ Day is a holiday celebrated throughout the world; the traditions and time will vary from one area to another, but one thing remains the same; this a special day to remember the maternal figures that exist in our lives.

-We hope that you all have an excellent Mothers’ Day allow your mother enjoy her day.
-We know you will be taking her out to a restaurant, consume a variety of candies, chocolates, or foods that can harm your teeth, give you bad breath or soften enamel.
+We hope that you all have an excellent Mothers’ Day allow your mother to enjoy her day.
+We know you will be taking her out to a restaurant, consuming a variety of candies, chocolates, or foods that can harm your teeth, give you bad breath or soften enamel.